 Alright, that’s it! lol.
 As you’re looking over this, I bet there are a few things that you don’t know how to do or that you have no idea what it means.
 I’m going to go over those things now, don’t worry!

 I also made a printable checklist since I’m the type that needs something physical in my hand so that I can check everything off.
 You can download that for free below!

 First of all, you do not need to get a background check anymore.
 At the VFS Center, you will turn in your documents and application, and then you will go into a small room to get your fingerprints done.
 They call it “Biometrics.”

-Therefore, no more expensive background check and no more needing to wait to get it back in the mail!
+Therefore, no more expensive background checks and no more needing to wait to get it back in the mail!
 Yay!

 Basically, the only thing that you need to actually buy for your appointment is French Health Insurance.
 You could spend weeks researching the different plans and such, but I’ve simplified it here for you!